Query Parameters

 https://localhost:3000/api/v1/users.list?query={ "name": { "$regex": "g" } }

-This parameter allows you to use MongoDB query operators to search for specific data.
+Allows use of MongoDB query operators to search for specific data.

 fields